Shauna Sexton Flaunts Bare Booty In Thong Bikini In New Instagram Video

 Shauna Sexton shared a brand new Instagram video with her fans today, and it showed her posing in a black bikini at the beach.
 The video started off with the model posing with her right side to the camera.
 Her black top was a front-tie shirt, which she played with a little during the shoot.
-She wore her hair down, and combed her hair over in a heavy right part.
+She wore her hair down and combed her hair over in a heavy right part.
 At the very end, she snapped out of character and did a silly dance.

 Besides that, Sexton also shared another series of photos in mid-May.
 They showed her posing in a skintight brown dress, which was strapless and hugged her curves.
 She accessorized with black heels.
 Shauna’s hair also looked extra smooth, as she wore it down with a middle part.
 While the first photo was of a serious side to Shauna, she laughed in the second photo.
 Both were shot in front of a white wall with green shrubbery.
 She placed her left hand on her hips.